Mushymato/HaveMoreKids/README.md

 There's a config option specifically for the case where spouse has custom kids:

-- `Always Allow Generic Children`: Allow you to have non-custom kids even when the spouse has custom kids defined via content pack.
+- `Always Allow Generic Children`: When your spouse has custom kids from content packs, generic children will not appear by default unless you enable this config.
+Besides this setting, `Max Children` still applies when it comes to determining whether you can have another kid.

 ## Compatibility